 2. Sales of Mobile Devices are Rising; PC Sales are Declining

 The reason that more people are accessing the web through mobile devices has a lot to do with current sales trends.
 It's estimated that more than 100 million tablets will be sold this year.
 Similarly, more people are using smart phones today than ever before.
-At the same time, PC sales in 2012 were projected to be lower than they were in the previous year.
+At the same time, PC sales were projected to be lower than they were in the previous year.

 This trend is likely to continue, and it's important that businesses pay attention to the new way their consumers are accessing the web.

 Even though more people are going to be accessing the web via mobile devices, that doesn't mean they'll ditch their desktop or laptop entirely.
 One great thing about responsive web design is that it helps ensure a relatively uniform experience for users across different devices.
 The look and feel will be unified across the board, allowing users to access the same features and find the same content intuitively.